If you’ve ever thought that buying toys for your kids seems like a cycle of desperate pestering followed by boredom, you’d be 100 percent spot on.

 And generally, the foundation is hoping that parents think more carefully about where their gently-used or unused toys end up.

-This is a great prompt to rethink giving in to that hard-to-ignore pester power.
-Maybe parents would rather avoid places that sell toys and put those hard-earned pennies towards something that will benefit them in the long term instead?
-A lovely weekend away, maybe? #yesssss
+This is a great prompt to rethink giving in to that desperate pestering.
+Maybe parents would rather avoid places that sell toys and put those hard-earned pennies towards something that will benefit everyone in the long-term instead?